 If the following guidelines are used, packing your bags won’t be a headache.
-If you are planning only for the safari, don’t overload!
+If you are planning only for your South Africa hunting safari, don’t overload!
 The items most obviously needed and most frequently needed will be listed.
 Apart from your travelling agent’s prerequisites, you really don’t need to pack much more than the following:

 Clothing and general accessories:

 – Very informal, cotton-type material of clothing in plain and neutral colours (and to name some colours, brown, green or khaki).
 The South African bush is a combination of pale green, light yellow and brown in southern hemisphere wintertime.
 Thorns will definitely be part of the safari experience.
 The hunting season runs from April to October.
 Don’t overspend too much on expensive safari clothes, for all outfitters will cater for your daily washing.
 A pair of short pants and a t-shirt or two may help as well.

 – Good, thick soiled boots that have been worn some time already.
 Never go on a hunt in a new pair of boots!
 The boots do not need to be the military type, but it may be good if it could cover the ankles.
 Thick socks will be a good idea, but remember to bring along quite a few pairs, for the bush may rough it up if it gets exposed to the small bushes.
 A pair of slip-on sandals will do as well.

 – One solid jacket and a jersey or pullover for the cold nights may be considered as essential.
 Although the days are still quite warm in winter, the night temperatures may drop to freezing point.
 (The southern provinces may drop even to – 7º Celsius at night in winter times, but the northern provinces are warmer at nights).